 Insider Sale: Executive Director & President Paul Paradis Sells Shares of Sezzle Inc (SEZL)

-On August 2, 2024, Paul Paradis, Executive Director & President of Sezzle Inc (NASDAQ:SEZL), sold 1,645 shares of the company.
-The transaction was documented in an SEC Filing.
-Following this sale, the insider now owns 187,917 shares of Sezzle Inc.
+On August 8, 2024, Paul Paradis, Executive Director & President of Sezzle Inc (NASDAQ:SEZL), sold 1,645 shares of the company.
+The transaction was documented in a recent SEC Filing.
+Following this sale, the insider now owns 186,272 shares of Sezzle Inc.

-Sezzle Inc operates as a payments company that provides a platform enabling users to make online purchases and split the payment over time without incurring interest.
-The company's innovative financial solutions aim to empower consumers by providing them with financial freedom.
+Sezzle Inc operates as a financial technology company, providing payment platforms that facilitate payments between consumers and retailers in the United States, Canada, and India.
+The company's innovative solutions aim to empower users to take control of their spending while providing retailers with tools to grow their customer base.

-Over the past year, Paul Paradis has engaged in multiple transactions involving the company's stock, selling a total of 35,305 shares and purchasing none.
-This recent sale is part of a broader trend observed within Sezzle Inc, where there have been 56 insider sells and no insider buys over the past year.
+Over the past year, Paul Paradis has sold a total of 36,950 shares of Sezzle Inc and has not made any purchases of the stock.
+This recent transaction is part of a broader trend observed within the company, where there have been 59 insider sells and no insider buys over the past year.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.